One of the hardest things I had to deal with during my childhood.

 At the office, me and my colleague strolled down the hallway to get coffee.

 While the machine was running, I randomly asked him: hmm, why do people always give a certain look when we wear something different?
 His answer hit me like a tranquilizer: are they looking, or do you have the feeling that they are while they actually aren’t?
-For a split second I felt like that little girl of 12 years old all over again, who indeed wanted to run into a bathroom again.
+For a split second, I felt like that little girl of 12 years old all over again, who yes indeed wanted to run into a bathroom again.

 It just hit me: it’s all a matter of mindset.
 Of course, as a 12 year old, I had no idea what was going on, I couldn’t really cope in the right way, because I only knew this situation of everybody having it out for me.
-But now, looking back and remembering what I had to go through as a little girl, I also realize that it’s my own mindset that is creating stuff now and then.
+But now, looking back and remembering what I had to go through as a little girl, I also realize that it’s my own mind that is creating stuff every now and then.

 Suddenly, I got overwhelmed by this feeling of freedom and realised that I had the perfect text with the perfect photograph I took some time ago: